arduino/docs-content/content/micropython/06.communication/uart/uart.md

 ---
 title: Serial communication (UART)
-description: Learn how to use UART on Micropython
+description: Learn how to use UART with Micropython
 author: Pedro Sousa Lima
 ---